Doctor of Philosophy

 At the Conservatorium candidates may undertake supervised research in composition, ethnomusicology, music education, musicology, performance, applied and interdisciplinary research.

-On completion of a course of advanced study and research, candidates present the results of the work undertaken for examination in a thesis that demonstrates an original contribution to knowledge.
-The thesis shall take the form of either:
+On completion of a course of advanced study and research, candidates present the results of the work undertaken for examination in a thesis that demonstrates an original contribution to knowledge, and forms a cohesive and unified whole.
+The thesis shall be either:

 - a thesis that represents a sustained investigation of a single topic

 - a thesis comprising a dissertation that includes a critical and appropriate historical and theoretical discussion plus a substantial body of creative work.